sarah-m95/cta-pipelines-exercise/README.md

 You can name it anything, I named mine "CTA Pipelines Project."
 Just make sure it's identifiable to you later.
 The long string of numbers and characters it generates is your identity token and the value for your next secret.
 Copy it, and go back to GitHub.

-Add a secret with the name `ARTIFACTORY_PASSWORD` and the value is the string you just copied from Jfrog.
+Add a secret with the name `ARTIFACTORY_PASSWORD` and the value is the string you just copied from JFrog.
 Save it.

 Finally, we need a secret called `AZURE_STATIC_WEB_APPS_API_TOKEN`.
 Deploying to a SWA app requires a different set of credentials from the Azure SPO we used to deploy the API.
 Let's go to [Azure](https://portal.azure.com).
 Log in and find your Static Web App resource.
 There should be a button called "Manage deployment token."
 Click it.
 ![click manage deployment token](./images/swa-deployment-token.png)

 Copy the deployment token Azure provides to you.
 Let's go back to GitHub and add our final secret.
 The name should be `AZURE_STATIC_WEB_APPS_API_TOKEN` and its value should be the string you just copied.
 Save it.
 Leave this webpage up, as we'll need to refer back to it in just a few minutes.

 3. Head back to your pipeline file in VS Code.
-Commit any uncommitted changes, and Head back to the GitHub Actions tab.
+Commit any uncommitted changes, and head back to the GitHub Actions tab.
 You should see a workflow called "Deploy Frontend to Azure Static Web App."
 Go ahead and run that workflow, and it should succeed.

 4. OK, so your pipeline ran successfully, but where's the code?
 Go back to Azure and you should see `URL` as one of the properties on your Azure Static Web App.
 It will look super weird, probably like a jumble of random words and characters - that's because it's autogenerated to be unique by Azure.
 If you click that link, it should take you to your Resume site!
 And on first glance, it looks great.
 We can see the front-end components loading.
 However, if you navigate to the Hobbies or Skills pages, you'll notice that nothing gets loaded, and if we try to add a new hobby or skill, nothing gets added.

 If you open the developer tools, you'll notice that the requests are failing and it's saying something about our CORS policy.
 There's a lot to cover related to CORS, but essentially, CORS (Cross-Origin Resource Sharing) is a security feature built into web browsers that blocks web pages from making requests to a different domain, port, or protocol than the one serving the web page.
 It's essentially saying your front end site and api have different URLs, so they're not allowed to talk to each other by default.
 We're going to have to whitelist our front end on the API side.

-5. Alright, one last code push - let's open our project in VS Code or Visual studio, whichever you're more comfortable in.
+5. Alright, one last code push - let's open our project in VS Code or Visual Studio, whichever you're more comfortable in.
 The change is going to be super simple.
-You will need the URL of your front end and we're going to explicitly whitelist it with our api.
+You will need the URL of your front end and we're going to explicitly whitelist it with our API.
 Go to `src/backend/Cta.Exercise.Service/Program.cs`.
 We're going to look for the section under the comment `// Add CORS policy`.

 You're going to edit line 31 so that it reads `policy.WithOrigins("http://localhost:5173", "https://{myURL}.azurestaticapps.net")`.
-Please note that there is no trailing forward slash included in the url, if you have one, your change won't work!
+Please note that there is no trailing forward slash included in the URL, if you have one, your change won't work!

 Here's a visual example of what the change should look like:
 ![cors policy](./images/cors-policy.png)

 Push your latest changes to GitHub.

 6. If you've pushed your changes to the remote, your API deployment should automatically kick off.
 Check for it in the GitHub Actions tab.
-Once that build completes, you should be able to re-load the front end portion of your site, and tada!
+Once that build completes, you should be able to reload the front end portion of your site, and tada!
 Your frontend now has access to your backend, and it can display your hobbies and skills correctly!

 Congrats!
 You've completed the activity!
 You now have working pipelines for your personal site!
 You can make whatever changes you like, commit them here in this repo, and the changes will carry over into the site you've deployed to Azure.